-A man in his 30s has been arrested by gardaí investigating the suspected arson of a building which was wrongly rumoured to have been earmarked for accommodating asylum seekers.
+A man in his 30s, who was arrested by gardaí investigating the suspected arson of a building wrongly rumoured to have been earmarked for accommodating asylum seekers has been released without charge.

 At the time of the fire in February 2024, gardaí said the building in Leixlip, Co Kildare, was the subject of a "significant volume" of misinformation, disinformation and rumour in relation to its use or intended purpose.